alexmarc-us/react-carousel/README.md

 - **Customizable:** Control features such as card addition, removal, and editing to fit your project's needs.

 ## Demo
+The full Storybook demo environment is available at [https://alexmarc-us.github.io/react-carousel/](https://alexmarc-us.github.io/react-carousel/).

+Here is a brief recording of react-carousel's main features:
 [demo.webm](https://github.com/alexmarc-us/react-carousel/assets/4584765/5b6cb665-7c84-4847-a11f-d21e344e69e6)

 ## Installation